 The Fired Earth and Sacred Wilderness: Exhibition at Leith Hill Place

-Join us as we celebrate the beauty of the natural world surrounding Leith Hill Place by experiencing the latest art exhibition to be hosted here.
+In April 2019 we celebrated the beauty of the natural world surrounding Leith Hill Place with an art exhibition by Karen Pearson and Reiko Evans.

-Throughout April Leith Hill Place is hosting artists, Reiko Evans and Karen Pearson, who have been influenced by nature to create their unique collections.
+Throughout April Leith Hill Place hosted artists, Reiko Evans and Karen Pearson, who have been influenced by nature to create their unique collections.

-Following the threat of oil drilling in the area, these artists will reflect on the landscape around them.
-This exhibition is, therefore, a celebration of the preservation of the landscape, capturing its endless beauty.
+Following the threat of oil drilling in the area, these artists reflected on the landscape around them.
+This exhibition was a celebration of the preservation of the landscape, capturing its endless beauty.

-The drawing room here at Leith Hill Place will be the focal point of the collection, where the art will become part of your exploration of the house.
+The drawing room at Leith Hill Place was the focal point of the collection, where the art was part of visitors' exploration of the house.

-There will also be opportunities for children to get involved with artistic workshops under the guidance of either Reiko or Karen.
+Children were also able to get involved through artistic workshops under the guidance of either Reiko or Karen.